 Description The default minimum retransmission time-out (RTO) value in milliseconds.
 The calculated RTO for all TCP connections cannot be lower than this value.
-See also "tcp_rexmit_interval_max" on page 131.
+See also "tcp rexmit interval max" on page 127.

 Default 400 milliseconds

 Range 1 millisecond to 20 seconds

-Dynamic?
-Yes

 When to Change Do not change the value in a normal network environment.

 TCP's RTO calculation should be able to cope with most RTT fluctuations.
 If in some very special circumstances such that the round trip time (RTT) for a connection is in the order of 10 seconds, change to a higher value.
 If you change this value, you should change the tcp_rexmit_interval_max parameter to match it.
 You should change the value of tcp_rexmit_interval_max to at least eight times the value of tcp_rexmit_interval_min.

-Commitment Level Unstable